JonasSchubert/semantic-release-presets/plugins/ms-teams/README.md

 # Semantic Release Plugin for Microsoft Teams

 > Forked from here https://github.com/wagaru/semantic-release-teams and updated.
+>

-> Extended with ideas from https://github.com/yllieth/semantic-release-ms-teams .
+> Extended with ideas from https://github.com/yllieth/semantic-release-ms-teams.
+>
+> If you do not want to use the plugin, but still want to use these presets you can set the environment variable `TEAMS_WEBHOOK_DISABLED` to `true`.
+This will skip the steps.

 ## Supported Steps